learning2hash/learning2hash.github.io/tutorial.md

 title: Tutorial on Locality Sensitive Hashing (LSH) for Audio Indexing and Retrieval
 ---

-## Audio Indexing with Locality Sensitive Hashing (LSH)
+# Audio Indexing with Locality Sensitive Hashing (LSH)

-In this tutorial we will build a high-performance system to quickly retrieve related YouTube videos in a databae of over 2 million videos based on discriminative features attracted from their audio channel (10 second audio snippet).
+In this tutorial we will build a high-performance system to quickly retrieve related YouTube videos in a databae of over 2 million videos.
+Retrieval will be based on discriminative features attracted from the audio channel of the videos (10 second audio snippet).

 ### Getting our hands dirty